GSA/datagov-ssb/README.md

 github_release and github_actions_secret in the github_provider!) -->

-1. Download the broker binary, desired brokerpaks, and prerequisite binaries into the respective `/app` directories.
+1. Download the broker binary, desired brokerpaks, and prerequisite binaries into the respective `/app` directories by running these two shell scripts:

     ```bash
     ./app-setup-smtp.sh